 It may sound easier said than done.
 But as the bridge connecting providers and suppliers to data, analytics and expertise that support healthcare excellence, Vizient is in fact working to make the process a whole lot simpler — and more purposeful.

 “The cost of sticking with the status quo is significant,” Sandhu said.
 “In 2007, Vizient’s board of directors put forth a challenge to leverage our data and analytics, along with the scale of our membership, to make meaningful advancements in environmental stewardship, equity and outcomes.
-At its core, environmental responsibility and sustainability comes down to creating healthier communities and organizations.
+At its core, environmental responsibility comes down to creating healthier communities and organizations.
 From that perspective, the choice is simple for us to do everything we can to model the way and support our members on the journey towards sustainability.”

 One of Sandhu’s partners on that journey is Terri Scannell, senior social responsibility director at Vizient.
 Scannell also was a participant at AHA, where she shared the many lessons she’s learned in creating positive change at the intersection of healthcare, community impact and sustainability.
 Here, the two delve into the importance of ESG — and how providers and suppliers must think beyond traditional notions of what makes the healthcare supply chain truly cost effective, efficient and resilient.

 Q: Simrit, you have frequently discussed the importance of approaching the healthcare ecosystem as a two-sided marketplace, and Vizient’s role as a convener for providers and suppliers.
 Considering the supply chain accounts for approximately 80% of emissions in the healthcare sector, how can providers and suppliers best come together to make a difference, and what role does Vizient play in bridging those connections?